Norman Leslie McLeod: Later life and death

 After his defeat he continued to be active with provincial and federal political groups.
 He was a president of the rotary club (1936-1937) and a member of the local masonic lodge.
 He died at home on Friday September 23, 1949 after spending a week in hospital for a heart ailment.
 He was survived by his wife, daughter, mother, brother and 2 sisters.

-In 1932 Mr McLeod donated the McLeod Trophy to the Estevan Collegiate Institute for a 4-game high school basketball series played against Weyburn.
-The still named 'McLeod series' of games have been played for most of the 80 years that followed.
+In 1932, McLeod donated the McLeod Trophy to the Estevan Collegiate Institute for a 4-game high school basketball series played against Weyburn.
+The still named 'McLeod Series' of games have been played for most of the 80 years that followed.
+The series continues today between teams from Estevan Comprehensive School and Weyburn Comprehensive School.